-Submit a site specific Fugitive Dust Control Plan / Fugitive Dust Plan (FDP) for all proposed work, meeting the requirements of the Dust Rules as approved by AQMD, to the AQMD prior to start of any work.
+Submit a site specific Fugitive Dust Control Plan / Fugitive Dust Plan (FDP) for all proposed work, meeting the requirements of Dust Rules and approved by AQMD, to the AQMD prior to start of any work.
 Provide the Engineer with four (4) copies of the AQMD approved FDP prior to starting any work that may generate dust.